Dexdash: Differential EXpression Downstream Analysis SHiny app

 Simple example

-We start with the count data from an RNA-seq experiment.
-Let’s call it yeast_mtx.
-It is a matrix with rows corresponding to genes and columns corresponding to samples.
+In this example we are given only one data set containing read counts from an RNA-seq experiment (Gierlinski et al. 2015).
+It is a matrix yeast_mtx, with rows corresponding to genes and columns corresponding to samples.
 It contains the same data as the yeast_data object, but in wide, matrix format.
+We will demonstrate how to prepare all data required for dexdash from this one matrix.

 library(tibble)